-- 24.1 In order to eliminate delays, there should be appropriate time frame for each stage of procurement activities, and each unit of the procuring entity, as well as all indenters / user units of departments should sincerely adhere to the prescribed time frame.
+24.1 In order to eliminate delays, there should be appropriate time frame for each stage of procurement activities, and each unit of the procuring entity, as well as all indenters/user units of departments should sincerely adhere to the prescribed time frame.
 Each department should ensure conclusion of procurement contract within the validity of the tenders.
 Extension of tender validity must be discouraged and resorted to only in absolutely unavoidable, exceptional circumstances with the approval of the competent authority.
-To achieve this, departments should delineate the responsibility of different officials and agencies involved in the procurement process and delegate, wherever necessary, appropriate purchase powers to the lower level functionaries with due approval of the competent authority. - 24.2 As discussed in previous chapters of this Manual, the different stages of public procurement like, forecast of requirement, preparation and submission of indents, procurement planning and its implementation should be carried out in an efficient manner so that Government gets the best value for money spent. - 24.3 Different stages of procurement activities and the timeline thereof are mentioned below.
-It could be seen that some of the activities may be taken up simultaneously.
+To achieve this, departments should delineate the responsibility of different officials and agencies involved in the procurement process and delegate, wherever necessary, appropriate purchase powers to the lower level functionaries with due approval of the competent authority.

+24.2 As discussed in previous chapters of this Manual, the different stages of public procurement like, forecast of requirement, preparation and submission of indents, procurement planning and its implementation should be carried out in an efficient manner so that Government gets the best value for money spent.

 Sl.
-Procurement Timeline Remarks

-No. Activity

-1. Initiation of On receipt of

-purchase proposal administrative

-and preparation of sanction and the

-NIB documents funds for the

-Dublication of purpose, of course keeping in view the requirement schedule and the lead time.
-NID for acade of 2.
-Publication of NIB in newspapers and its posting on State Portal / departmental website The day NIB is issued.
-NIB for goods of estimated value of above Rs.
-10 (ten) crore may also be published in Indian Trade Journal (ITJ).
+No. Procurement Activity Timeline Remarks 1.
+Initiation of purchase proposal and preparation of NIB documents On receipt of administrative sanction and the funds for the purpose, of course keeping in view the requirement schedule and the lead time.
+2. Publication of NIB in newspapers and its posting on State Portal/ departmental website The day NIB is issued.
+NIB for goods of estimated value of above ₹ 10 (ten) crore may also be published in Indian Trade Journal (ITJ).
 In case of Global Tenders, Indian Embassies abroad as well as Foreign Embassies in India may also be requested to give wide publicity of the requirement in those countries as also to put the tender notice on their websites.
 3. Sale of tender documents From the date of publication of NIB until one hour before the deadline of submission of bids 4.
-Pre-bid conference, where necessary At least 12 (twelve) days before the deadline for submission of bids Copies of minutes of pre bid conference should be made available to all

-5. Issue of At least 7 (seven) participants not later than 3 (three) days from the day of conference

-3. supplemental/ bid bulletin, if necessary ' / Supplemental/bid bulletin should be made available to all the bidders, who have secured tender documents.
+Pre-bid conference, where necessary At least 12 (twelve) days before the deadline for submission of bids Copies of minutes of pre bid conference should be made available to all participants not later than 3 (three) days from the day of conference 5.
+Issue of supplemental/ bid bulletin, if necessary At least 7 (seven) days before the deadline for submission of bids Supplemental/bid bulletin should be made available to all the bidders, who have secured tender documents.
 Any clarification, correction or modification shall be suitably publicised.

-6. Receiving of Up to the deadline

-technical and of submission of

-financial bid bids.
-Where

-envelopes supplemental / bid bulletin are issued /

-made available to

-the bidders, from

-such day up to the

-deadline of

-submission of bids.

-7. Opening of bid Immediately after

-envelope (in case the deadline of

-of single bid submission of bids,

-system) as mentioned in

-NIB.

-8. Opening of Technical bid

-technical and financial bid envelope shall be opened and

-envelopes, in case evaluated in the

-of two bid system first stage as

-(two-envelop mentioned in NIB.
+6. Receiving of technical and financial bid envelopes Up to the deadline of submission of bids.
+Where supplemental/bid bulletin are issued/made available to the bidders, from such day up to the deadline of submission of bids.
+7. Opening of bid envelope (in case of single bid system) Immediately after the deadline of submission of bids, as mentioned in NIB.
+8. Opening of technical and financial bid envelopes, in case of two bid system (two-envelop bidding) Technical bid envelope shall be opened and evaluated in the first stage as mentioned in NIB.
+Financial bids of only those bidders, who were found to be technically qualified, shall be opened in the second stage as mentioned in NIB.